Geovation/catalyst-ngd-wrappers-aws/README.md

         - _geom_ and _col_ extensions only.
     - **collections**: str (accepts multiple values)
         - _col_ extension only.
+    - **authenticate**: bool, default True - if True, then request authentication is handled automatically through environment variables (you must configure these in the AWS Lambda console).

 ## Response Specifications
 - **Format**